|

 Washington, D.C. - Wikipedia

-Washington, D.C., formally the District of Columbia and commonly known as Washington or D.C., is the capital city and federal district of the United States.
-The city is on the Potomac River , across from Virginia , and shares land borders with Maryland to its north and east.
+Washington, D.C., officially the District of Columbia and commonly known as simply Washington or D.C., is the capital city and federal district [a] of the United States.
+The city is on the Potomac River across from Virginia and shares land borders with Maryland to its north and east.

 Washington, D.C. | History, Map, Population, & Facts | Britannica